alanxu186/nextjs-chakra-ui-landing-page/README.md

-# nextjs-chakra-ui-landing-page
+# Nextjs-Chakra-Ui-Landing-Page
-- Testing Nextjs
+- Learning to build a landing page with Nextjs and Chakra UI

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).